dkdryan/mhra_pharmacovigilence/README.md

-# mhra_pharmacovigilence
+# mhra_pharmacovigilance

-This project aims to create a database of all adverse drug reports submitted to the MHRA Yellow Card Pharmacovigielence scheme.
+This project aims to create a database of all adverse drug reports submitted to the MHRA Yellow Card Pharmacovigilance scheme.
 Webscraping done in April 2021 using selenium.